Is There Actually Such a Thing As a Typical Down Payment on a House?

 Alesandra Dubin is a lifestyle journalist and content marketing writer based in Los Angeles.
 Her vertical specialties include real estate; travel; health and wellness; meetings and events; and parenting.
 Her work has appeared in Business Insider, Good Housekeeping, TODAY, E!, Parents, and countless other outlets.
 She holds a master's degree in journalism from NYU.

-If you spend a lot of time crunching numbers in your head trying to estimate what you’d need to save up for a down payment on a first home — you might just be spinning your wheels.
-That’s because there are a lot of myths and misconceptions out there about what’s really required for a typical down payment on a house.
+If you spend a lot of time crunching numbers in your head trying to estimate what you’d need to save up for a down payment on a first home, you might just be spinning your wheels.
+That’s because there are a lot of myths and misconceptions out there about what’s really required for a down payment.
 For instance, if you think you’ll absolutely need 20% down to get a loan and get competitive on a home…think again.

 Of course, when you’re buying a home, you’ll want to get educated and strategic about down payments.
 You want to make sure you don’t put down too low a down payment because you could end up overextending yourself on your monthly mortgage payment.
 At the same time, you don’t want to face the task of saving indefinitely for such a daunting down payment that it prices you out of the housing market entirely.